MARKET SNAPSHOT: Wall Street Stocks Becalmed As Investors Get Ready For 'Super Thursday'

 "Risk assets are obviously not ideal at this stage, as any of the three major events may trigger a selloff in equity markets, which explains some investors' behavior who have moved into the defensive," said Hussein Sayed, FXTM chief market strategist, in a note.

-The big question regarding Comey is whether the ex-FBI chief will accuse President Donald Trump of abusing his power to derail the FBI's investigation and whether there's any indication of potential links between Russia and the Trump election campaign, Sayed said.
+The big question regarding Comey is whether the ex-FBI chief will accuse President Donald Trump of abusing his power to derail an FBI investigation and whether there's any indication of potential links between Russia and Trump's election campaign, Sayed said.
 Any surprises in that testimony (http://www.marketwatch.com/story/what-to-watch-when-james-comey-testifies-to-the-senate-on-thursday-2017-06-05) to a Senate committee will be reflected in financial markets, he said.

 Geopolitics and economy: The only top-tier economic update on the calendar for Wednesday is a reading on consumer credit in April, due at 3 p.m.
 Eastern Time.